RUI-LONG/a_monkey_a_day_keeps_kevin_away/README.md

 So I decided to waste three hours writing this project.

-If you also have a colleague who is a monkey, welcome to the zoo !
+If you have a colleague is also a monkey, welcome to the zoo !

 </br>